united-for-palestine/united-for-palestine.github.io/en/event/one_year_of_genocide_76_years_of_resistance.md

 ---
 title: One Year of Genocide, 76 Years of Resistance
 image: /asset/one_year_of_genocide_76_years_of_resistance.jpg
+imageAlt: One Year of Genocide, 76 Years of Resistance Poster
 tags: published
 date: 2024-10-07
 location: Eleftheria Square, Nicosia